petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-building-applications/modeling-data-structures.md

 <!--TASK: Update steps to use the model builder view.-->

-The Distributor Applications object contains a great number of custom fields, but Clarity still needs one that can be used by the applicant to describe other brands that they offer.
+The Distributor Applications object contains a number of custom fields, but Clarity needs one that can be used by the applicant to describe other brands that they offer.

 To add this field,